What is the Embassy? What does it do?

 - Manage your sovereign app data

-I'm having trouble connecting to the Embassy with my Companion App.
+I'm having trouble connecting to the Embassy.
 What can I do?

 - Embassy via ethernet.
-This means in particolar you cannot be using cellular data.
+This means in particular you cannot be using cellular data.

 - Ensure that your server has been running long enough for the startup chime noise to sound.

 - If all of the above fail, please contact us at firstname.lastname@example.org.

 I’ve moved houses or changed wifi networks, how can I connect to my Embassy?